What Makes This Approach Unique?

 The purpose of NVC is to create a quality of connection that inspires a natural giving from the heart.
 The premise of this work is that our natural state is one of compassion and connection, even though our experience of life isn’t always compassionate or connected.
 Your experience of life may or may not match this premise, but that’s okay, you can still engage with the skills.

 At the center of NVC is the concept of universal needs.
-This is the proposal that all human beings have the same needs that they are working to nourish and be integrity with as they go through life.
-Needs are "universal" because they are universally valued by people across different cultures and places.
-All humans, across different cultures and historical times, have the same underlying needs.
-Different individuals, families, and cultures may have very different ways of meeting or relating to those needs.
+This is the proposal that all human beings have the same needs that they are working to nourish and be in integrity with as they go through life.
+Needs are "universal" because they are universally valued by people across different cultures and places, and historical times.
+Examples of needs include: love, contribution, play, rest, autonomy, to be seen, etc. Different individuals, families, and cultures may have very different ways of meeting or relating to those needs.
 We want to have a deep respect for this diversity of strategies, while also recognizing the universality of the values or longings that underpin them.
-MCD Relies heavily on this concept

 You can think of needs as a guiding force that lets you know where to direct your attention.
 Let’s look at a more complex example regarding the need to be heard.
-Imagine you tell your partner or friend about a big success you had at work and they respond with a distracted “oh, that’s nice.”
-You feel your heart sink and a feeling of disappointment arises, alerting you that a need has not been met. you to a need not met.
-Body Sensations and emotions are signals that a particular need is wanting your attention.
+Imagine you tell your partner or friend about a big success you had at work, and they respond with a distracted “Oh, that’s nice.”
+You feel your heart sink and a feeling of disappointment arises, alerting you that a need has not been met.
+Body sensations and emotions signal that a particular need is wanting your attention.

 Becoming conscious of needs as they arise in the present moment is different from what I call trial and error living in which you take action from a guess about what might work, what you have seen others do, or what someone advised you to do.
 Knowing exactly what needs are alive in a given situation, it is much easier to choose effective action.
 Sometimes connecting with a need is the effective action itself.
 Just experiencing the energy of a need can be nourishing and reconnect you to aliveness and alignment.

-Perhaps the most revolutionary part of becoming conscious of universal needs is knowing that everything everyone does is an attempt to meet or align with a life-giving universal need.
+Perhaps the most revolutionary part of becoming conscious of universal needs is knowing that everything everyone does is an attempt to meet a life-giving universal need.
 The more you are able to recognize this in others and yourself, the more compassion arises naturally.
-You are set free from having to judge people and put them in the appropriate box (e.g., nice, helpful, obnoxious, criminal, racist, fanatic, etc.).
-Your ability to relate to others in a fluid and authentic way increases.
+You are set free from the habit of judging and labeling people (including yourself!).
+Instead of seeing them as nice, helpful, obnoxious, etc, you become curious about what need they are attempting to meet with the behavior you've witnessed.
+Shifting your perspective allows you to relate to people in a more fluid, authentic way.

 A big part of having a sense of freedom and power in your life is knowing the difference between a universal need and the strategies that meet a need.
-Identifying a need gives you a sense of limitless options.
-When you confuse a strategy for a need, or imagine there is just one strategy (or person) that can meet your need you often feel stuck and hopeless about getting your needs met.
+There are a myriad of ways of meeting our needs, although sometimes due to a limitation in creativity we may not immediately identify those options and due to our circumstances we may not have access to them outwardly.
 It is also incredibly empowering to realize that needs are never in conflict.
 It is only an insistence that they are met in a certain way, at a certain time, or by a certain person, that creates conflict.
 As you cultivate creativity and flexibility about how to meet your needs you may find that there is much less conflict in your life.

 Hakomi